yuskesh/jsdojo/TSVKVS1/README.md

 # TSVKVS

-This module provides KVS service using TSV.
+This module provides KVS service using TSV format.

 ## Install